 CAUTION: Since Silent Monitor provides no warning tones, using this feature may be interpreted as an invasion of privacy.

-- Silent Monitor disabled - Privacy disabled except for attendant extension 300
+- Silent Monitor disabled - Privacy disabled except for attendant extension 300 listen to a call at another

 If your extension is in a Call Pickup Group, you can only monitor other extensions in the group.

 To use Silent Monitor to